Consent-Management-Platform/consent-management-api-cdk/README.md

 ## Technologies
 [AWS Cloud Development Kit (AWS CDK)](https://docs.aws.amazon.com/cdk/) is used to define AWS infrastructure in code and provision it through [AWS CloudFormation](https://aws.amazon.com/cloudformation/).

+[GitHub Actions](https://docs.github.com/en/actions) are used to automatically run test builds after code changes, synthesize CloudFormation stack templates, and deploy code and infrastructure changes to AWS.

+[Gradle](https://docs.gradle.org) is used to build the project and manage package dependencies.

 ## License
 The code in this project is released under the [GPL-3.0 License](LICENSE).